Birds

 Spectacled Owl

-This owl is named for the ring of white feathers around its eyes that resemble a pair of glasses or spectacles.
+This owl is named for the ring of white feathers around its eyes that resemble a pair of glasses.

 Sunbittern